Azure/CARML-Learn/docs/wiki/Lab 4 - First Module.md

 Let's now see what happened.

-1. First of all, if you click on the run, you should see jobs have run sccesfully.
+1. First of all, if you click on the run, you should see jobs have run successfully.

     <img src="./media/FirstModuleRun/workflow-result-git.png" alt="PIP run ok" height="500">